 - There is no entitlement for parents/carers to remove their child from school for the purposes of a holiday in term time.

-- All requests for leave of absence in term time must be made using the appropriate form, found above.
+- All requests for leave of absence in term time must be made using the appropriate form.
 Paper copies are available from the school office.

 - The reason for taking leave of absence in term time should be clearly stated on the form.